lukaspetersson/ye_tools_blog/content/blog/4_ml_cvnn/cvnn.md

 ![dataset](../3_ml_data/images/dataset.png)

 With this representation we get a 2d vector of size (5,2) if we want to predict the next note based on the previous 5 notes.
-This is a problem as FNNs only take 1d vectors as input.
+This is a problem as MLPs only take 1d vectors as input.
 A simple solution would be to flatten the input vector to a (10, 1) vector with every other element being a pitch and the others durations.

 ![flatten](./images/flatten.png)

 However, a lot of information is lost when we stop distinguishing between pitches and durations.
 A complex enough model could figure out this pattern and realize that it should treat elements on even indexes in a certain way and elements on odd indexes in another.
 This puts a lot of demand on the network to understand this complexity.
-Another solution could be to treat the pitch and duration separately and have two FNNs.
+Another solution could be to treat the pitch and duration separately and have two MLPs.
 However, this separation might be too strong.
 I am not an expert in music theory but my intuition is that there is information loss by completely separating them.
 For example, it could be that notes with higher pitch are generally played for shorter duration.

 If we want to differentiate between pitch and duration, but not handle them completely separately, we can use a mapping function F: R²->R¹.
 For example: multiply pitch by 100 and add it to the duration.
-We can use this function as the input to the FNN and then run the function backwards on the output of the FNN.
+We can use this function as the input to the MLP and then run the function backwards on the output of the MLP.

 ![mapping function](./images/map_func.png)

 The downside of this is that we use hardcoded compression instead of letting the computer decide how to compress the data in a way that is optimal to optimize its objective.
 This is often worse, as discussed in [this post](https://yetools.net/2_music_representation/music_repr/).
 There are many more methods to reduce 2d inputs to 1d, it is for example extensively studied in computer vision.
 The solution that we present here is to model the notes as complex numbers, with pitch and duration as the real and imaginary part.
-We then feed them to a complex valued FNN (CVNN).
+We then feed them to a complex valued MLP (CVNN).

 ```
 note = pitch + i * duration
 ```

 ## CVNN
- A CVNN is a FNN but where the inputs, weights, biases, nonlinearities are complex valued.
+ A CVNN is a MLP but where the inputs, weights, biases, nonlinearities are complex valued.
 Only the loss is real valued.
 Here is a simple example implementation in pytorch:

 ```
 def complex_relu(z):